aptech/docs/docs/CR-upper.rst

 ----------------
 .. function:: upper(x)

-    :param x: or NxK matrix, or string array containing the character data to be converted to uppercase.
+    :param x: the character data to be converted to uppercase.
-    :type x: string
+    :type x: string or NxK matrix, or string array

-    :returns: y (*string*), or NxK matrix, or string array containing the uppercase equivalent of the data in x.
+    :returns: y (*string or NxK matrix or string array*) containing the uppercase equivalent of the data in *x*.

 Remarks
 -------

-If x is a numeric matrix, y will contain garbage.
+If *x* is a numeric matrix, *y* will contain garbage.
 No error message will be generated since GAUSS does not distinguish between numeric and character data in matrices.

 Examples